xgbuils/lazyarray-lite/README.md

     }
 }) // 0, 1, 1, 2, 3, 5, 8, 13...
 ```

+##### options.{integer index}
+Type: !== undefined

+Integer indexs (0, 1, 2, 10, 234, etc) correspond to elements of lazy array that are computed before to get for first time.

+##### options.init
+Type: Function

-There are sequences that can not be expressed with a formula or based on the previous values (`next(predecessors...)`).
-Then it possible defining extra values on `init` property function and use and combine them with `next` function parameters:
+There are sequences that can not be expressed with a formula or based on its predecessors.
+It possible to use extra values in `options.next` with `this` context and initialize this values in `options.init`.

+Example:
 ``` javascript
 // triangular sequence
 la = new LazyArray({